 [Section 77A inserted by No. 66 of 2003 s.
 76.]

-78. Leases: how to be charged in respect of produce, etc.
+78. Leases: how to be charged in respect of produce etc.

 (1) Where the consideration or any part of the consideration for which any lease is granted or agreed to be granted does not consist of money, but consists of any produce or other goods, the value of such produce or goods is to be deemed a consideration in respect of which the lease or agreement is chargeable with ad valorem duty.
 And where it is stipulated that the value of such produce or goods is to amount at least to, or is not to exceed a given sum, or where the lessee is specially charged with, or has the option of paying after, any permanent rate of conversion, the value of such produce or goods is, for the purpose of assessing the ad valorem duty, to be estimated at such given sum or according to such permanent rate.